Júnior Santos (footballer, born 1994): Loan to Botafogo

 On 18 August 2022, Júnior Santos was presented at Botafogo, after agreeing to a loan deal until the end of the year.
 Despite being regularly used, he left the club in December, after Sanfrecce refused a new loan deal.

 Fortaleza return

 On 20 January 2023, Júnior Santos returned to Fortaleza on a three-year contract, after the club paid US$700,000 for his economic rights.

 Botafogo return

 On 31 March 2023, Fortaleza announced the transfer of Júnior Santos to Botafogo, with his new club taking over Fortaleza's debt with Sanfrecce plus a US$200,000 fee.
 He became an immediate first-choice for the Fogão, scoring four times in a 6–0 Copa Libertadores home routing of Aurora on 28 February 2024.
 Botafogo went on to win the Libertadores itself.

 Atlético Mineiro

 On 24 January 2025, Júnior Santos joined Atlético Mineiro on a four-year deal.

+Second Botafogo return on loan

+On 6 March 2026, Júnior Santos returned to Botafogo on a season-long loan.